 Again, odds are a certain posting time works well for someone you know, but it isn’t delivering the same results for you.
 Wondering why?
 Because not only are your audiences different but you’re in different industries as well.

 Put simply, the ideal posting time boils down to the industry you are in.
 Dine-in restaurants are likely to get engaged during the evening hours.
-But as soon as you switch the industry, this changes.
-For instance, someone in the carpentry industry is likely to get engagement in the mornings.
+On the other hand, someone in the carpentry industry is likely to get engagement in the mornings.

 We’ve already touched base with this.
 However, it’s an important factor that determines your posting time and frequency on social media, so it deserves a separate mention.